nyu-cs2590/nlp-notes/notes/text_classification.md

 If we want the representation the whole sequence it's going to be challenging (an exponentially large set).
 Following our intuition, it may be sufficient to just consider individual words for our task.
 The BoW representation is a vector $x = (1, x_1, \ldots, x_d)$ where $x_i \in \mathbb{N}$.
-Each dimension corresponds to a unique word in the vocabulary, thus $d$ is the vocabulary size here.
+Each coordinate corresponds to a unique word in the vocabulary, thus $d$ is the vocabulary size here.
 Note that the first dimensition corresponds to the bias term.
 The value $x_i$ is the count of the $i$-th word in the input text.